Half-life of GATTEX in patients with SBS1,2

 Warnings and Precautions

-Acceleration of neoplastic growth
+Acceleration of Neoplastic growth

-In children and adolescents, perform fecal occult blood testing prior to initiating treatment with GATTEX.
-Colonoscopy/sigmoidoscopy is required if there is unexplained blood in the stool.
-Perform subsequent fecal occult blood testing annually in children and adolescents while they are receiving GATTEX.
-Colonoscopy/sigmoidoscopy is recommended for all children and adolescents after 1 year of treatment, every 5 years thereafter while on continuous treatment with GATTEX, and if they have new or unexplained gastrointestinal bleeding.
+In pediatric patients, perform fecal occult blood testing within 6 months prior to initiating treatment with GATTEX.
+If there is new or unexplained blood in the stool, perform colonoscopy/sigmoidoscopy and an upper GI endoscopy.
+Perform subsequent fecal occult blood testing annually in pediatric patients while they are receiving GATTEX, followed by colonoscopy/sigmoidoscopy and an upper GI endoscopy if there is new or unexplained blood in the stool.
+Colonoscopy/sigmoidoscopy is recommended for all pediatric patients after 1 year of treatment and at least every 5 years thereafter while on continuous treatment with GATTEX.
+Consider upper GI endoscopy (or alternate imaging) during treatment with GATTEX.

-In case of intestinal malignancy (GI tract, hepatobiliary, pancreatic), discontinue GATTEX.
+In adult and pediatric patients who develop active gastrointestinal malignancy (GI tract, hepatobiliary, pancreatic), discontinue GATTEX.
 The clinical decision to continue GATTEX in patients with non-gastrointestinal malignancy should be made based on benefit-risk considerations.

 Intestinal obstruction